javierfer/rsuite-transformer-plugin/README.md

 ## Parameters
 * serviceParams.transform: (required) Path in the plugin to the transform.
-* serviceParams.output-filename-alias: (required) File name alias for the generated output.
+* serviceParams.output-filename-alias: (optional) File name alias for the generated output.
+If not provided, the file name will be the same as the source.
+* serviceParams.output-file-extension-alias: (optional) File extension for the generated output.
+If not provided, the file name extension will be the same as the source.
 * serviceParams.host-protocol: (optional) http/https (default "http").
 Used to build the url to pass the "rsuite.serverurl" XSLT parameter to the transform.
 Additionally, "rsuite.sessionkey" and "rsuite.username" are passed.
 * serviceParams.operation: (optional) See "Operations supported" (default "update").